AdrianoCahete/adrianocahete.dev-nuxt2/README.md

 - Add [Nuxt Storybook](https://storybook.nuxtjs.org/) to documentation system
 - Customize Nuxt loading page (up to v2.13)
 - Create a blog to explain the steps of each project
-- Create specific page for every project/interface
+- Create a specific page for every project/interface
 - Add all licenses to project page "This portfolio"
-- Add an interactable animation on Main page (home)
+- Add an interactable animation on the Main page (home)
 - Make a better error/not found page
 - Move CSS to SASS instead of Stylus ([stylus seems to be deprecated or, at least, stagnated](https://github.com/stylus/stylus/issues/2282))
 - Create a changelog